 - 8.1.
-Within 10 days of receipt of the correctly completed registration form and supporting documentation described in paragraph 6, or the re-registration form described in paragraph 7 of this Norm, the competent authority must register the facility or any relevant portion of the facility in the case of re-registration. - 8.2.
-On receiving the registration number, the holder must notify within 7 days, those parties consulted as contemplated in paragraph 6.2.8 that the registration number has been issued. - 8.3.
+Within 10 days of receipt of the correctly completed registration form and supporting documentation described in paragraph 6, or the re-registration form described in paragraph 7 of this Norm, the competent authority must register the facility or any relevant portion of the facility in the case of re-registration and provide the proponent with a registration number. - 8.2.
+On receiving the registration number, the holder must notify, in writing and within 7 days, those parties consulted as contemplated in paragraph 6.2.9 that the registration number has been issued. - 8.3.
 The proponent must provide written notice to the compliance monitoring unit within the competent authority at least 14 days prior to the date on which the first of the activities contemplated in the scope of this Norm, including site preparation, will commence, in order to facilitate compliance inspections. - 8.4.
-The competent authority must keep a register of all exclusions registered or re-registered in terms of this Norm and must make the information available on the website of the competent authority, which register should include as a minimum:

-8.4.1.the location of the facility excluded;

-8.4.2 the name of the registered holder;

-8.4.3.the date of registration; and

-8.4.4. the location at which the registration documents can be accessed13
+The competent authority must keep a register of all exclusions registered or re-registered in terms of this Norm and must make the information available on the website of the competent authority, which register should include as a minimum: - 8.4.1. the location of the facility excluded; - 8.4.2.the name of the registered holder; - 8.4.3.the date of registration; and - 8.4.4.the location at which the registration documents can be accessed10.